-

 Bovine Colostrum to Prevent Absorption of Gluten

-We propose to investigate the use of hyperimmune bovine colostrum to reduce gluten absorption.
+To investigate the use of hyperimmune bovine colostrum to reduce gluten absorption.
 A double-blind, cross-over study will be performed in which persons who are following a strict gluten-free diet will be challenged with oral gluten with or without the bovine colostrum.

 -